craft095/tlamodel/README.md

 ## How to use

-The idea is to collect all TLC-related settings in one file with CFG-like syntax and generate all needed artifacts from this file.
+The idea is to collect all TLC-related settings (model) in one file with CFG-like syntax and generate all needed artifacts from this file.
 I tried to keep syntax as close as possible to those in CFG and in Toolbox GUI.
 However, to avoid true TLA expression parsing I had to introduce delimiter between statements (semicolon).

-Configuration is specified in <filename>.tpl file:
+Configuration is specified in <filename>.model file:

 ```
 \* Use TLA-style comments: